bioXiaoheng/BalLeRMix/README.md

 Please cite the following manuscript if using this software:

-X Cheng, M DeGiorgio (2019) Robust and window-insensitive mixture model approaches for localizing balancing selection. *bioRxiv* doi.org/10.1101/645887
+X Cheng, M DeGiorgio (2019) Flexible mixture model approaches that accommodate footprint size variability for robust detection of for localizing balancing selection. *bioRxiv* doi.org/10.1101/645887

 Complete user manual for BalLeRMix v2 is coming soon...